KrishnaVaria/KrishnaVaria/README.md

 - # 👋 Hi, I’m @KrishnaVaria
 - 🌱 I’m currently learning ..Web Dev
-- 🏫 I'm in first year, B.E in CSE
+- 🏫 I'm in second year, B.E in CSE
 - 📽️Working on some cool and interesting projects

 <!---